We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 His first safari, and nearly 60 years later, still the best book on African hunting. —D.E.P.

 To be fair, it was the film adaptation that inspired so many people, including me, to pick up a fly rod for the first time.
 But Maclean’s prose deserves all of the credit.
 The writing is, at times, impossibly beautiful and feels effortless—much like a perfect fly cast.
-And the final sentence will stay with you, always. —C.K.
+And the final sentence will stay with you, always. —Colin Kearns, editor-in-chief

 With his fiction, McGuane has rightly secured a place among the great American novelists, but this slim collection of essays makes a convincing case that he might be our greatest living fishing writer, too.
 The 33 essays that comprise The Longest Silence chronicle the breadth of McGuane’s evolution as an angler, from learning how to fish to stalking permit in the Keys, each written with power and poise.
 The greatest shame of The Longest Silence is that it’s McGuane’s only book dedicated solely to fishing. —J.R.S.